Last Updated on February 22, 2022

 Cities also have tons of traffic lights, so be attentive and ready to stop and go as you make your way to your preferred parking area.
 The traffic lights don’t switch straight from red to green – instead, when it’s your turn to go they will go from red to yellow to green.

 And to wrap up things you should know about Swiss roads, I hope you love roundabouts – because there are a ton of them!
+When entering a roundabout, the oncoming traffic already in the roundabout has the right of way.
+Use your signal when you’re about to exit the roundabout, not when entering.

 Speed Limits & Signage